RohitBandaru/rohitbandaru.github.io/_posts/2025-01-11-Transformer-Design-Guide-Pt2.md

 GPUs have two types of memory: slow but large HBM (high bandwidth memory) and small but fast SRAM (static random access memory).
 When working with large matrices, we load blocks (parts of the matrices) from HBM into SRAM.
 The computation takes place and then the output is written back to HBM.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt2/gpu_memory.png" caption="" alt="GPU Memory Hierarchy" source="https://arxiv.org/abs/2205.14135" width=400 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt2/gpu_memory.png" caption="" alt="GPU Memory Hierarchy" source="https://arxiv.org/abs/2205.14135" width=400 class="image-fluid mx-auto d-block" %}

 We will review two prerequisite topics before covering FlashAttention.